Finale Ligure, Italy: The Quiet Side of the Italian Riviera

 It was originally built as the 18th-century mansion of a musician and composer from La Scala in Milan.

 The rooms are surprisingly simple for the price, but they are clean, comfortable, and had everything we needed (except tea/coffee making facilities) including bathrobes and flip-flops.
 The WiFi was fast enough for streaming TV.
-Our large balcony had a partial sea view, but for the best view go for a room at the front.

-Hotel Punta Est review, Finale Ligure, Italy
+Hotel Punta Est bedroom, Finale Ligure, Italy

-What you are paying for at Hotel Punta Est are the facilities and stunning setting.
 The restaurant has uninterrupted views of the sea and castle.
 It was heaven to enjoy a leisurely breakfast with this view.

-Hotel Punta Est review, Finale Ligure, Italy
+Hotel Punta Est restaurant overlooking the beach, Finale Ligure, Italy

-There are multiple terraces, all with sea views and lush vegetation, so there are plenty of hidden spots to relax.
 The pool is lovely, although you can’t see the sea if you are lying on a lounger (it’s a hard life!).
-There’s an honesty bar so you can help yourself to drinks and ice-creams.

 Hotel Punta Est pool, Finale Ligure, Italy